 One surprise favorite for me was Harvey Bullock, who I knew nothing about going in.
 He is a perfect balance of a law man who usually ends up doing the right thing and a guy who tries to play the scratch-the-mobsters’-back card.
 From the pilot, I knew I’d like him – his dry wit is hilarious, his chemistry with Gordon is perfect, and his intellect is admirable.
 In the same way, Gordon, who I, at first, wasn’t prepared to like, is a great conflicted character as he does his best to be a moral man.
 Overall, the actors are some of the best I’ve seen in a drama series in a while, and Fox seems to have a knack for selecting good casts.
 Most of the actors here I either had never heard of before or was only familiar with in name only, but they’re all clearly dedicated, seasoned performers, including the youngest of the lot.

-First, regarding the look – it’s hard to believe there were people who complained about Robin Lord Taylor’s version in terms of physical appearance.
-But I think seeing his character on screen and witnessing his take on Cobblepot have silenced these nutcases.
+First, regarding the look – it’s hard to believe there were people who complained about Robin Lord Taylor’s version in terms of appearance.
+But I think seeing his character on screen and witnessing his take on Cobblepot have silenced these naysayers.
 Even in some of the comics, Oswald didn’t start out looking like Cartman from “South Park.”
 Though if you gave Cartman a nose, dyed and doofed up the hair little bit, you’d have a pretty decent Penguin decoy.

+In any case, Taylor’s interpretation of this classic Batman villain is perfection.
+Most versions of the Penguin are either campy or campy with a side of angst, both of which are cool.
+But Taylor’s take is a totally different breed – dark, edgy, ambitious, intelligent, and courtly.
+To be fair, Cobblepot was the driving force behind my wanting to watch the show in the first place to witness his evolution into a future crime lord.
 And Taylor definitely doesn’t disappoint.
 He sets a new standard that may never be broken or bested and it’s right up there with other actors’ take on the Penguin.
 I can’t find a single flaw in his performance.
 I feel really sorry for anyone who tries to do a young Oswald Cobblepot/Penguin after him; Robin Lord Taylor sets such a high bar that I’d dare someone reach or top it.
 Translation: don’t bother.